zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Worldworld!
 Are those homemade doers out there, who spend birth and aging?

 Dear sir!
-Worldworld, I ask you, Tell me this.”
+Worldworld, I ask you, Tell me this."

-49. [Worldworld: “Nanda!”]
+49. [Worldworld: "Nanda!"]
 And whosoever these Salmon, and Brahmen, they say that they are pure in seeing and what they smell,

 It is also said that there is purity in terms of restraint and prohibition,